withastro/docs/src/pages/en/reference/integrations-reference.md

 **Type:** `InjectedWatchTarget`

 If your integration depends on some configuration file that Vite doesn't watch and/or need a full dev server restart to take effect, add it with `injectWatchTarget`.
-Whenever that file changes, the integration will be reloaded (you can check when a reload happens with `isConfigReload`).
+Whenever that file changes, the Astro dev server will be reloaded (you can check when a reload happens with `isConfigReload`).

 Example usage: